oatlog/oatlog/doc/report/main.typ

 Right now, we fail most test because primitive functions are not implemented.
 Additionally, some tests are not very relevant for AOT compilation, for example extraction commands.

+For a list of currently passing tests, see @passingtests.

 = Conclusion

 #TODO[]